Blue Earth County, Minnesota: Geography

-The Minnesota River flows southeasterly along the western part of the county's northern boundary line.
-It is joined by the Blue Earth River, which flows northerly through the western central part of the county.
-The Watonwan River flows northwesterly through the northeastern part of the county, discharging into the Blue Earth.
-The Little Cobb River flows northwesterly through the southeastern part of the county, meeting with the Cobb River which flows northerly through the lower part of the county into the Blue Earth River.
-The Le Sueur River also flows west-northwesterly through the SE part of the county, discharging into the Blue Earth River.
+The Minnesota River flows southeast along the western part of the county's northern boundary.
+It is joined by the Blue Earth River, which flows north through the western central part of the county.
+The Watonwan River flows northwest through the northeastern part of the county, discharging into the Blue Earth.
+The Little Cobb River flows northwest through the southeastern part of the county, meeting with the Cobb River, which flows north through the lower part of the county into the Blue Earth River.
+The Le Sueur River also flows west-northwest through the southeastern part of the county, discharging into the Blue Earth River.

 The county terrain consists of low rolling hills, with the area (except around built-up zones, and in areas carved by runoff) devoted to agriculture.
 It slopes generally to the north.
 Its southwest corner is 1,086 ft above sea level.

 The county has an area of 766 sqmi, of which 748 sqmi is land and 18 sqmi, or 2.3%, is water.
-The Blue Earth River and Le Sueur River flow through a part of the county.
-The land surface is relatively flat, with over 30 lakes in the county.
-There are many "closed forest savannas" that some call the big woods in the county's northeast.
-The rivers that flow out of the northeast are surrounded by these big woods.
+The Blue Earth River and Le Sueur River flow through part of the county.
+The land surface is relatively flat, with over 30 lakes.
+There are many "closed forest savannas" that some call the "big woods" in the county's northeast.
+The rivers that flow out of the northeast are surrounded by these woods.
 Most of the county is grassland prairie but scattered parts are wet prairie.
 Some spots that surround the rivers are oak openings and barren brushland.